sixertoy/kiss-cli/README.md

 > Keep It Stupid Simple CLI, an IDEs agnostic file snippets

+Quickly create files from a command line based on user defined snippets (global | user's home | projects) Templates can be shared through a team of developers inside a project.
+Developers for a project uses the same templates Kiss!

 [![MIT License][license-img]][license-url] [![NPM version][npm-version-img]][npm-url] [![NPM downloads][npm-downloads-img]][npm-url] [![Build][travis-img]][travis-url] [![Coverage][coverall-img]][coverall-url]

 **You will need Kiss:**